-For Pre-vetted Organization accounts including EPKI and MSSL accounts, which allow the concept of a Local Registration Authority, GlobalSign sets authenticated organizational details in the form of a profile.
+For Organization accounts which allow the concept of a Local Registration Authority, GlobalSign sets authenticated organizational details in the form of a profile.
 Certificates issued within these accounts are populated with data fields from the profile.
-Suitably authenticated account administrators acting in the capacity of a Local Registration Authority are contractually obligated to authenticate individuals affiliated with the organization.
+The Organization is contractually obligated to authenticate individuals affiliated with the organization.

-3.2.3.6 North American Energy Standards Board (NAESB) Certificates documentation of the existence of the organization.
+3.2.3.6 North American Energy Standards Board (NAESB) Certificates

+For NAESB Certificate Requests, authenticity of organization identity requests for Certificates in the name of an affiliated organization shall include the organization name, address, and documentation of the existence of the organization.
 GlobalSign or the RA shall verify the information, in addition to the authenticity of the requesting representative and the representative's authorization to act in the name of the organization.
 End entities using certificates for WEQ-012 applications shall be obligated to register their legal business identification and secure an "Entity Code" that will be published in the NAESB EIR and used in all Subscriber applications submitted by, and Certificates issued to, that end entity.
 When issuing Certificates for use within the energy industry for other than WEQ-012 applications, ACAs must comply with the provisions of the NAESB WEQ-012 Public Key Infrastructure Business Practice Standards and Models, except provisions in WEQ-012-1.9.1, WEQ-012-1.3.3, and WEQ-012-1.4.3, which require End Entity registration within the NAESB EIR.